A Note from Aaron Babyar, Founder & CEO of Exago

 OTHER AARON FUN FACTS:

 - Declined invitations to play college basketball and to try out with a pro baseball team - but still loves sports!
-Actively plays basketball, road bikes, mountain bikes and loves to scuba dive, spearfish, and kayak.
+Actively plays basketball, road bikes, mountain bikes and loves to scuba dive, spearfish, hike, and kayak.

 - Formerly a licensed private investigator in four different U.S. states.